IceTTTb/PlaneTR3D/README.md

 ## News
+- 2023.2.9: Upload the depth evaluation code on the NYUV2 dataset.
 - 2021.08.08: The visualization code is available now.
 You can find it in 'disp.py'.
 A simple example of how to visualize the results is showed in 'eval_planeTR.py'.